IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 * Build and creation of Git tagging for the release candidate
 * Package & publish package
 * Deployment to the integration test environment
-* Deployment to the controlled test environments including Production
+* Deployment to the controlled test environments such as the Acceptance Test environment
 * Cleanup

 The development team manually requests the pipeline and specifies the *pipeline type* `release` as a parameter.
 Along with the *release type*, the pipeline will tag a release candidate and also the final release that is deployed to production.